thisisgurpal/run_results_app/README.md

 </tr>
   </table>
 <h3>Marathons for you</h3>
 On the marathons for you page, you can input your best marathon run and see what events you have reached the requirements for.
+You are then able click on these running events and view the event page to get more info.
 <h3></h3>
 <table>
 <tr>